-Do your own research on these, and decide whether you agree with "Deep Fool."
-And while you're deciding, here's my other promised freebie -- two popular stocks you may have considered that our community does not believe will beat the market going forward:
+Do your own research on these stocks, and decide whether you agree with "Deep Fool."
+And while you're deciding, here's my other promised freebie -- two popular stocks you may have looked at before, which our community does not believe will beat the market going forward:

 On whom would you bet your money today?
 Kasparov, or Deep Blue?